 - A high rate of mask use greatly increases the fraction of infections that are asymptomatic infections.

 The first point is well documented in scholarly literature and by experiment, for viral infections in general, and for COVID-19.
 The second point has been documented by direct testing of masks/respirators.
 The third point is a definition.
-The fourth point relies on a few cases studies of cruise ship/meat packing plants were early mandatory universal mask use was implemented.
+The fourth point relies on a few case studies of ships or meat packing plants where early mandatory universal mask use was implemented.

 For a subject where so little of it seems to make sense, I thought this was outstandingly straightforward and well-documented.
 Something like 40% of current coronavirus cases are now thought to be asymptomatic.
 That’s substantially higher than estimates early in the pandemic, where asymptomatic cases were thought to be relatively rare.
 Plausibly, it’s not that the early estimate was wrong, is that high rates of mask use are creating a larger fraction of asymptomatic infections.